-There’s something different about February compared to all the other months.
-It’s almost like the country is holding it’s breath.
+There’s something different about autumn compared to all the other months.
+It’s almost like the country is holding its breath.

 New routines are established, at work, home and school and there’s a whole year ahead of us.
 A whole year to plan and do anything we want…

-I’ve lived in warm and wet Auckland for 45 of my 50 years so preparing for winter seems unnecessary if all we do is pull out a jumper and the heater and maybe change the bedding.
+I’ve lived in warm and wet Auckland for 45+ of my 52 years so prepping for winter seems unnecessary if all we do is pull out a jumper and the heater and maybe change the bedding.
 But it could be more than that.

 Why not start a series of autumn rituals?
 Over the next few weeks we have the opportunity to design our autumn experience and plan for a winter of home pleasures and fun.